 Many professionals make the mistake of hiring criminal defense attorneys—who have rarely practiced in front of boards—to represent them before professional licensing boards.
 But the same rules do not apply there as they do in court.
 Rules of evidence, hearsay and the regular objection strategies that work in trial court may not work in the administrative setting.
 That’s why it’s critical to hire the experienced professional license defense attorneys of Hackman Hulett LLP.

 Why Choose Hackman Hulett LLP for Professional License Defense Services?

 When you reach out to Hackman Hulett LLP, you will connect with an experienced professional license defense attorney who will treat you with care and respect.
 We offer personalized, straightforward and efficient service.

 The Right Indianapolis Attorneys for Defending Your Professional License

 Our attorneys at Hackman Hulett LLP are well versed in professional license defense.
 Professional license defense is like the Wild West, where the regular objection strategies used in court just do not apply.
 Contact us to see how we can help you with your issue.

-Contact a Professional License Defense Lawyer Today
+Contact our Professional License Defense Lawyers Today